helio-training/fsad-0618-simple-store/README.md

         - optionally rename the cloned Repo by providing a project name git clone https://github.com/helio-training/graphql-prisma-boilerplate <project-name>

+# 2. Detach your GIT repo from this boilerplate and connect it to your own repository.
+        - Create an empty Repo on GitHub
+        - Remove the remote connection from the local repo you just cloned git remote remove origin
+        - Follow the instruction on your empty GitHub repo to add it as a remote connection

-# 2. In your favorite terminal navigate into the `database` directory of the new project
+# 3. In your favorite terminal navigate into the `database` directory of the new project
 cd <project-name>/server/database

-# 3. Deploy your database using prisma
+# 4. Deploy your database using prisma
 prisma deploy

-# 4. Open your project in your desired IDE and open the 'prisma.yml' file
+# 5. Open your project in your desired IDE and open the 'prisma.yml' file
         - <project-name>/server/database/prisma.yml
         - this file is used to deploy your datamodel to a prisma endpoint
         - note the field 'endpoint: <prisma-url>'

-# 5. Comment In/Out 'endpoint: ' lines in your prisma.yml
+# 6. Comment In/Out 'endpoint: ' lines in your prisma.yml
         - Line 2 has this line 'endpoint: ${env:PRISMA_ENDPOINT}' commented out
         - The last line, as of the deploymnet to Prisma, should show 'endpoint: <prisma-url>'
         - Invert those comments, bring Line 2 back into focus and comment out the new line

-# 6. In the 'server' directory create an environment variable file named '.env'
+# 7. In the 'server' directory create an environment variable file named '.env'
 touch .env

-# 7. In your desired IDE add in the falling values to .env file
+# 8. In your desired IDE add in the falling values to .env file
         - Paste in the Prisma URL from above in the prisma.yml
         - You make up two passwords PRISMA_ENDPOINT="<replace-with-prisma-url>" PRISMA_SECRET="<insert-password-1>"
 APP_SECRET="<insert-password-2>"

-# 8. Configuration Complete
+# 9. Configuration Complete

-# 9. In order to run your application you need to launch your client and server separately
+# 10. In order to run your application you need to launch your client and server separately
     # in one terminal window
         cd <project-name>/server
         npm install